 A tumor that has spread to the lymph nodes or to other parts of the body.
 Lymph nodes are tiny, bean-shaped organs that help fight infection.

-Doctors also describe this type of tumor by its grade, which describes how much tumor cells look like healthy cells when viewed under a microscope and how quickly the tumor cells appear to be multiplying.
+Doctors also describe this type of tumor by its grade, which describes how much tumor cells look like healthy cells when viewed under a microscope and how quickly the tumor cells appear to be multiplying (proliferating).
+Ki-67 (also known as MIB-1) is a marker that is often reported.
+It describes the percentage of cells in a tumor sample that are actively proliferating.

 The doctor compares tissue taken from the tumor with healthy tissue.
 Healthy tissue usually contains many different types of cells grouped together.
 If the tumor looks similar to healthy tissue and contains different cell groupings, it is called well differentiated or a low-grade tumor.
 If the cancerous tissue looks very different from healthy tissue, it is called poorly differentiated or a high-grade tumor.
 If it is somewhere in between, it is called moderately differentiated or a medium-grade tumor.

 Information about the tumor’s stage and grade will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options .
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.